 - Salt and freshly ground black pepper

-Separate the tentacles from the calamari bodies.
-Remove any hard cartilage from the base of the tentacles or interior of the "tubes" and slice the bodies into 1/4" rounds.
-Rinse the calamari in cold water, drain very thoroughly and refrigerate until you are ready to add it to the marinara.
+- Separate the tentacles from the calamari bodies.
+Remove any hard cartilage from the base of the tentacles or interior of the “tubes” and slice the bodies into 1/4″ rounds.
+Rinse the calamari in cold water, drain thoroughly, pat dry and refrigerate until you are ready to add it to the marinara.

-Heat the olive oil in a skillet over medium heat.
-Add the garlic and crushed red pepper and sauté until the garlic is fragrant and golden, about 2 minutes.
-Add the crushed tomatoes, bay leaves and oregano.
-Season lightly with salt and freshly ground black pepper.
-Simmer for about 30 minutes.
+- Heat the olive oil in a large skillet over medium heat.
+Add the garlic and crushed red pepper and sauté until the garlic is fragrant and barely golden, 2 minutes (do not brown).

-Remove the bay leaves from the marinara, taste and add seasoning if necessary.
-Add the calamari and simmer just long enough for it to turn opaque, about 3 minutes.
-Remove from the heat and stir in the fresh parsley.
-Ladle the sauce over each portion of cooked linguine.
+- Add the calamari and simmer just long enough for it to turn opaque, about 3 minutes.
+Stir in the parsley, remove from the heat and cover to keep warm.

 As mentioned in the intro paragraph, the key to perfection with this dish is to be sure that you don't cook the seafood to the point of being rubbery.
 Look for the calamari to turn opaque and lose its gelatinous quality.
-On a medium simmer, 3 minutes should really do it.
+On a medium simmer, about 3 minutes should be enough.